kanthoney/sql-motif/doc/column-spec.md

  * `primaryKey`. `true` if the column is part of the primary key.
 Can be omitted if the `primaryKey` field is included in the table specification

  * `default`.
 The default value if none is given.
 If a plain value, this is included in `create` statements.
-Can also be a function for use with the `table.fill(context)` method.
-The function is called with an object `{ col, context }`, where `col` is the column and `context` is the user-defined object passed to the table's `fill` method.
+Can also be a function for use with the
+`table.fill(context)` method.
+The  function is called with an object `{ col, context, sql }`, where `col` is the column, `context` is the user-defined object passed to the table's `fill` method and `sql` is a template tag for escaping.

  * `context`.
 An object or function to create or modify the context passed to the `validate` or `fill` table methods.
 If an object will be used as defaults in case the context is not supplied.
 If a function will be called with an object `{ value, context }` where `value` is the current value and `context` is the current context.
 The function should return the new context.

  * `tags`.
 A space separated list of tags.
 Used by the table's select methods to select groups of fields without having to specify all of them.

  * `validate`.
 This is used to validate the field when `table.validate(context)` is called.
 It can be a string, a regular expression, a function or an array of validators.
  The function takes the an object `{ value, col, context }`, where `value` is the value to be validated, `col` is the column and `context` is the user-defined object passed to the table's `validate` function.
 If the value is valid the function must return `true`.
 If the validation fails, the function can return `false` to use the default error message, or throw an error or return a string to provide a custom error.

  * `validationError`.
 A default error message to return if the validation fails.
 If not specified will use a standard error message.